 Material advisors who file a Form 8918 will receive a reportable transaction number from the IRS.
 Material advisors must provide the reportable transaction number to all taxpayers and material advisors for whom the material advisor acts as a material advisor.
 See Who is a Material Advisor below.
-Every taxpayer who has participated in a reportable transaction (see What is a Reportable Transaction? on page 2) must also disclose the transaction on Form 8886, Reportable Transaction Disclosure Statement.
+Every taxpayer who has participated in a reportable transaction (see What is a Reportable Transaction, later) must also disclose the transaction Disclosure Statement.
 For more information, see Form 8886 and the Instructions for Form 8886.